rpalcolea/dependency-management-at-scale-jconf-centroamerica-2020/README.md

 }
 ```

-If you run `./gradlew dependencies --writelocks` you should see files being generated under `gradle/dependency-locks.
+If you run `./gradlew dependencies --write-locks` you should see files being generated under `gradle/dependency-locks.

 These `.lockfile` files contain the version that was used for the build and will continue using them by enforcing.